AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Favorite Quote: “Find something that matters deeply to you and pursue it.
 Question.
 Stand.
 Speak.
 Act.
 Make us uncomfortable.
 Make us think.”
 Terry Tempest Williams

 ---
+- Name: Taahj Sawyers
+- School: University of Texas at El Paso
+- Favorite Quote: "Love the life you live.
+Live the life you love." - Bob Marley